 Ask your employer about a work-from-home option, and if you’re a manager or founder, consider new tools and technologies for remote working, and proactively prepare contingency plans for potential disruptions.
 Google Business Group Sri Lanka can assist you with advice on free tools and services (contact Indu or Sajini via [email protected]).
 SixerVideo are providing video interviews via their platform free-of-charge during the crisis. oDoc and Ayubo.life offers video consultations with doctors, and HealthNet delivers medicine to your doorstep.

 Popular supermarket chains and our health food partners such as Eat Right, Saaraketha and JustGoodness have online delivery services for your requirements.
 ReadMe highlights a few organizations on this article.
 Volunteer group CCRT is assisting with essential deliveries for vulnerable individuals who are self-isolating during the outbreak as well.

-Workout at home Exercising at home might prove to be a good idea for a while, and there are plenty of resources and apps available for you.
+Exercising at home might prove to be a good idea for a while, and there are plenty of resources and apps available for you.
 Many trainers are also now offering online workouts during this outbreak.
 We’ve compiled a list of workouts on our YouTube channel too.
-Workout.lk also provides a delivery service so you can order your fitness gear right to your doorstep.
+Workout.lk also provides online home workout plans and a delivery service so you can order your fitness gear right to your doorstep.

 So these are a few actions that may prevent ourselves and our loved ones from suffering during this outbreak.
 Got questions on how we can support your health and wellness goals?
 Call Workout.lk via 077 733 7430 for free recommendations and advice.
 We are also organizing a webinar series during this period, so make sure to follow our Facebook or Instagram page.